Explore BU MET gastronomy and food studies graduate courses. Click on any course title below to expand the course description.

 This course is designed to introduce students to current and foundational issues in food studies and gastronomy.
 Through this focus on central topics, students will engage directly in the interdisciplinary method that is central to food studies.
 Each week will introduce a unique view of the holistic approach that is central to a liberal arts approach to studying food and a new research technique will be presented and put into practice through the readings and course exercises.
 This course will give Gastronomy students a better understanding of the field as a whole.
 While providing an overview and methodological toolbox, it will act as a springboard in to areas of specialization of the course.
 4 credits. [ 4 cr. ]

-MET ML 702 Special Topics in Food & Wine
+MET ML 702 Special Topics in Food Studies

-This course covers relevant topics in Gastronomy and Food Studies.
+This course covers relevant topics in Food & Wine.
 The topic will vary by semester and course section.
 Refer to class notes in MyBU for individual course descriptions.
-Email foodma@bu.edu for more information. [ 2 cr. ]
+Email foodma@bu.edu for more information. [ 4 cr. ]

 MET ML 705 Artisan Cheeses of the World

-In Food and Gender we will explore ways in which language and behaviors around food both reinforce and challenge gender hierarchies and restrictive norms.
-Using frameworks developed in gender studies we will interrogate our contemporary foodscape through close readings of many media, including food blogs, magazines, TV shows and advertisements.
+In Food, Gender and Sexuality, we will explore ways in which language and behaviors around food both reinforce and challenge gender hierarchies and restrictive norms around sexuality.
+Using frameworks developed in gender and sexuality studies, we will interrogate our contemporary foodscape through close readings of many media, including food blogs, magazines, TV shows and advertisements.
 The course will include reading, research, field work, discussion, and cooking to help us understand why and how food has been gendered and how the process differs across place, time, and culture. [ 4 cr. ]

 MET ML 707 Directed Study